Euban/Declankinator/README.md

 Fork of [laylavish's repo](https://github.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist).
 Her goal is primary image/video.
 This fork is just me cobbling together some LLM generated sites.
 Can't get 100%, nor perhaps even 0.1% of the slop on the net, but I've noticed the same few sites over a couple months, so maybe there's merit to this...

-Also inherits sites from the AI-lists at [agsimmons/ai-content-blocklist](https://github.com/agsimmons/ai-content-blocklist) but using the handy script converts those links into ublock filters as well.
+Also inherits sites from the AI-lists at [agsimmons/ai-content-blocklist](https://github.com/agsimmons/ai-content-blocklist) and [wdmpa/content-farm-list](https://github.com/wdmpa/content-farm-list)but using the handy script converts those links into ublock filters as well.

 A huge blocklist of manually curated sites (1000+) that contain AI generated content, for the purposes of cleaning image search engines (Google Search, DuckDuckGo, and Bing) with uBlock Origin or uBlacklist.